fluid-project/infusion-docs/src/documents/DeprecationsIn1_5.md

 category: Infusion
 ---

-This page contains a list of the features, API's, and etc. that are deprecated in Infusion 1.5.
+This page contains a list of the features, API's, and etc. that were deprecated in Infusion 1.5, and removed in Infusion 2.0.

-<div class="infusion-docs-note"><strong>Note:</strong> that this list is may not be exhaustive as other things may also be removed from the 2.0 release.</div>

 <table>
     <thead>